unt-libraries/texas-choropleth/README.md

     ```sh
     $ fig up -d
     ```
-    This brings up the web and database container and starts the application.
+    This brings up the web and database containers and starts the application.

 8. Navigate to `<dockerhost>:8000` and start using the app.